cpmech/gosl/rnd/README.md

 Some useful functions are:

-1. `Init` initialise the system with a seed
+1. `Init` initialize the system with a seed
 2. `Int`, `Ints`, `Float64`, `Float64s` to generate integers and floats
 3. Shuffle and GetUnique functions to shuffle slices and filter slices with unique values, respectively.

 ## Probability distributions

-The probability distributions in the `rnd` package are initialised with the help of the `VarData` structure that contains the following main fields:
+The probability distributions in the `rnd` package are initialized with the help of the `VarData` structure that contains the following main fields:

 ```go